eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 $$ y_i = \beta_0 + \beta_1 x_i1 + \beta_2 x_i2 + ...+ \beta_k x_ik + \epsilon_i $$

 Where $$y_i$$ is the response for the ith observation, and there are $$k$$ predictor variables.
-In order to infer meaning from the coefficients, we assume that the residual term for each observation, $$\epsilon_i$$, are normally distributed.
+In order to infer meaning from the coefficients, we assume that the residual term for each observation, $$\epsilon_i$$, follows a normal distribution.

 Now let's rewrite the previous model using matrix notation to make our lives easier: